kvgelder/WindowsOPATestLab/Docs/MECM/MECM ADMINISTRATION.md

 This interval can be modified via the Administration/Client Settings/Default Client Settings/Enrollment option page.

 ### Installing the MECM client using the Push Installation option
-In order to push the client installation to a target device, a few things will need to be verified.
+In order to push the client installation to a target device, a few things will need to be verified and configured.

 #### 1. Local Administrator
 In order to deploy the client agent via the Client Push Installation, we need to make sure this account in MECM is a member of the Local Administrators group on the client computer.